 “If you forgive anyone’s sins, they have been forgiven; if you do not forgive them, they are not forgiven.”
 John 20:23

 These Scriptures cause a lot of confusion and stress for Christians.
-The Bible is clear that when we we confess “Jesus is Lord” and believe in our heart (this is repentance), we will be saved (Romans 10:9).
+The Bible is clear that when we we confess “Jesus is Lord” and believe in our heart which aligns our minds with His (this is repentance), we will be saved (Romans 10:9).
 Jesus also says in many places that when you repent, all your sins have been forgiven.
 Is God really saying that your forgiveness from Him depends on your forgiveness of others?
 The answer is NO!
 Our forgiveness of others is reliant on and evidence of His forgiveness of us.

 God is not saying that you have to, need to, or are required to forgive to be forgiven…He is saying that if you are forgiven you will forgive others.
 Forgiveness and many other commands God gives us are evidence of, not requirements for, your forgiveness as a follower of Jesus.
 Let me illustrate in a different way.